- Membership & Community

 - Publishing 16 globally recognized scholarly journals and a highly-regarded book monograph series;

-- Sponsoring scientific meetings and symposia that explore the frontiers of bio-medical science;
+- Sponsoring scientific meetings and symposia that explore the frontiers of biomedical science;

 - Advocating for science-smart public policy that benefits both our members and the public;